erlisakulla/bdg-django-xp1/README.md

 Some pages, for example the dashboard, are only accessible after Login so in order to open them you have to be logged in.
 You can use the credentials provided above in the Instructor Login Form or you can register a user using the Instructor Registration Form (these users do not have admin permissions) and then login with the created data.
 These pages are available the whole time you are logged in.

 # Testing
-Inside the project directory and run the command
+Inside the project directory and run the command.
 ```
 python manage.py test
 ```